 I decided to use my own pate brisee recipe, ditch the pecans for peanuts, salted ones at that (as if I had a choice, that’s all I had), and not one, but TWO chocolate ganache toppings.
 I couldnt decide between milk, semisweet and bittersweet, but white chocolate was a definite.
 Since white chocolate is so sweet (and isn’t really chocolate, I know, I know), milk chocolate might be too much in conjunction with it, so bittersweet would probably be the best option.
 However, peanut butter and bittersweet chocolate?
 I don’t know, maybe it’s just me, but I don’t think it’s a match made in palate heaven.
 OK, semisweet was probably the way to go, but milk chocolate kept pulling at my Yankee cap.

 I had Reese’s PB cups in mind, and although they do make a dark chocolate peanut butter cup, I definitely prefer the milk chocolate by a mile or 20.
 Then again, my SO loooves dark chocolate – WAIT *wiping thought from head as if it was an ink stain on cashmere*, this is MY TART!
 He can’t have any, nor can anyone else!
 Hrmmph!

-Having said all that, THIS is MY peanut butter and chocolate craving (with caramel), with a little help from Godiva.
-Excuse the photos, as in my obsessed state, setting up any kind of pretty background was WAY too much of a distraction, and would take time away from my gorge (the next night no less).
+Having said all that, this is MY peanut butter and chocolate craving (with caramel), with a little help from Godiva.
+Excuse the photos, as in my obsessed state, setting up any kind of pretty background was WAY too much of a distraction and would take time away from my gorge.
 Heck, even focusing the camera and futzing with the settings was too much!